larryfisherman25/larryfisherman25/README.md

 - 👋 Hi, I’m @larryfisherman25
 - 👀 I’m interested in ...
-Data Science and MLOps.
+Data Engineering and Cloud.
 - 🌱 I’m currently learning ...
-Python, SQL, Microsoft Azure.
+Python, SQL, Microsoft Azure and AWS.
 - 💞️ I’m looking to collaborate on ...
-Any data science project.
+Any data engineering project.
 - 📫 How to reach me ... matheusfgiraldes@gmail.com or https://www.linkedin.com/in/matheusfgiraldes/

 <!---